quintel/etmodel/README.markdown

 ## Installing

 * Install Ruby 1.9.3 or higher.
-(We can recommend [rbenv](https://github.com/sstephenson/rbenv) by the way.)
 * Pull this repository (`git clone git@github.com:quintel/etmodel.git`)
 * Create your own `database.yml` and `config.yml` from the samples in `config/`.
 * Run `bundle install` to install all the dependencies
-* Create local databases with `rake db:create`.
+* Create local database with `rake db:create`
-* Clone the database from the staging server using `cap staging db2local`
+* Fill the database with `rake db:reset`
+* Fire up your local server with `rails server -p3000`
+* Got to [localhost:3000][http://localhost:3000] and you should see the ETM pro!

 ## Bugs and feature requests